uXTrebla/uXTrebla/README.md

 ## Interests

 - 📚 Continuous learning and professional development in project management and leadership.
+- 🚀 Driving enterprise transformations with a focus on scalability and innovation
 - 🌍 Exploring innovative ways to enhance productivity and collaboration.
 - 🤝 Building meaningful connections and sharing knowledge.